 Want to set up an entire center with a pumpkin theme?
 I’ve got you covered with our newest Pumpkin Theme Pack.
 Get ready to explore this year with our growing Preschool STEM Bundle!

-There are 6 fun preschool themes to get you started.
+There are 10 fun preschool themes to get you started, including the ones listed below.
 This is an ” I can explore” series!

 Each unit contains approximately 15 activities, with instructions and templates as needed.
 Hands-on activities are provided to keep it fun and exciting.
 This includes sensory bins, experiments, games, and more!
 Easy supplies keep it low cost, and book suggestions add to the learning time.